eriqande/SNPcontam/not-package/notes/elena-work-log.md

 ### Presentation
 * Created rough outline for the presentation using the the LaTex template
 * Looked up parameters for the talk: 15 minutes **including** questions (so really only 12 minutes)

+##7/9/14
+#### Presentation
+* Added pictures and text to the presentation slides
+* started working on the mathematics slide, which is unorganized right now